Low Radix

 Here's another patient who had a radix graft placed.
 His was done using a closed rhinoplasty approach.
 Click on the photo to read more about this patient's surgery.

-AA - Seattle, WA View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+BB - Seattle, WA View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.